tatyanamamontova/HADES/README.md

-# HADES
-## Scripts connected with HADES experiment
+## Scripts and macros to make and analyze trees for HADES experiment
 1. Directory «treeMaker»
-  * Directory «lists» contains lists of trees in Hades format (HTree).
+  * Directory «lists» contains lists of trees in Hades format (HTree)

   * Directory «scripts»:

     env.sh runs the install of root and HYDRA environment

     make.sh runs «make» for the source code makeTree.cc